Note: this blog was last updated on 23rd September 2024

 From here, you can begin to imagine how your future intranet should look and function.
 Again, this requires asking (and answering) the right questions:

-Next, create a sitemap of your ideal intranet.
+The next step of the intranet project management and implementation process is to create a sitemap of your ideal intranet.
 This involves:

 You can draw the sitemap by hand or build it using a tool such as Visio.
 Below, you can see an intranet sitemap that follows a departmental structure.
 We’ve used a colour code to represent the launch phases of each page, which we highly recommend adopting.